CLIENTS HIRE PHLOX TO WORK ON THE “HARD QUESTIONS” AS DESCRIBED BY FAMED INVESTOR HOWARD MARKS:

 Phlox (pronounced "flocks") is a hardy, flowering plant grown primarily in North America.
 It grows in diverse habitats.
 In similarity to our own lives, some flower in spring, others in summer and fall.
 Flowers may be pale blue, violet, pink, bright red, or white.
 Many are fragrant.
 At Phlox, we believe in the resilience and strength of each individual, and our passion resides in helping you determine when, where, how, and why you will bring those strengths to fruition.

 Where are client assets held?

-Client assets are held at a third party custodian, such as TD Ameritrade or Scottrade.
+Client assets are held at an independent third party custodian such as TD Ameritrade.
 Phlox is granted a limited power of attorney to implement the investment strategy, but we never take control or possession of your assets.
 Our authority is limited to managing the investment holdings in accordance with our written Investment Policy Statement with you, sending money to a bank account owned by you, and deducting our quarterly fees.

 TD Ameritrade, Inc. is one of the firms that we use to custody our client assets.
 TD Ameritrade, Phlox Capital Management, LLC, and the other entity(ies) named are separate and unaffiliated firms, and are not responsible for each other’s services or policies.
 TD Ameritrade does not endorse or recommend any advisor and the use of the TD Ameritrade logo does not represent the endorsement or recommendation of any advisor.
 Brokerage services provided by TD Ameritrade Institutional, Division of TD Ameritrade, Inc., member FINRA/SIPC.
 TD Ameritrade is a trademark jointly owned by TD Ameritrade IP Company, Inc. and The Toronto-Dominion Bank.
 Used with permission.